RedisLabs/redislabs-docs/content/rdi/upgrade.md

   Notes:

   - Replace the rg version with your version (can be taken from the json available in the zip file of the module, see [instructions]({{<relref "/modules/install/upgrade-module">}}).
-  - It's important to specify `keep_args` argument so the configuration won’t be reset.
+  - It's important to specify the `keep_args` argument so the configuration won’t be reset.
   - Warning - After you upgrade the module for a database, the database shards restart.
 This causes a short interruption in the availability of this database across the cluster.

 - Verify that the new RedisGears is used by Redis Data Integration by navigating to **databases > Redis Data Integration > configuration**: